-Gain in audio is the same type of thing, you put a signal on the input and you get a larger signal at the output.
+In audio this is the same type of thing, you put a signal on the input and you get a larger magnitude at the output.

 But not all equipment is created equal!
-And so you have to ask yourself, what is it that im putting a signal into and what am i expecting from it?
+And so you have to ask yourself, what is it that i am putting a signal into and what am i expecting?
 Let’s look at a few examples.

 Gain On An Instrument Amplifier

 There are 2 main parts of an instrument amplifier: